What is a conversion course?

 There are four main types of postgraduate conversion course:

-• Postgraduate diploma (PGDip) – This is a level 7 qualification, often comprising modules that could have been studied on a Masters course.
+• Postgraduate Diploma (PGDip) – This is a Level 7 qualification, often comprising modules you'd study on a Masters course, but without a final dissertation.
 A PGDip is normally worth 120 CATS / 60 ECTS credits.

 • Postgraduate Certificate (PGCert) – Usually worth 60 CATS / 30 ECTS Masters-level credits, a PGCert is a shorter alternative to a PGDip.